-Concrete foundations crack; in fact, in modern homes it is unusual to find no cracks in a basement!
+Concrete foundations crack; in fact, in modern homes, it is unusual to find no cracks in a basement!
 When cement cures, it cracks.
 Home builders understand this and place fortified steel bars (rebar) within the concrete to make sure the concrete stays solid.
-Normally, these cracks do not influence the homeowner, until the homeowner wants to turn extra space, such as a basement, into living space and finds cracks within the cement, letting water into the space.
+Also, these cracks do not influence the homeowner.
+That is until the homeowner wants to turn extra space, such as a basement, into a living space.
+Finding cracks within the cement, that lets water into this space requires crack injections.

 In order to fill cracks using crack injections, the cracked area is first exposed and the crack site cleaned up so we can see the crack.
-Many home owners attempt to fix the cracks on their own use patching compounds such as hydraulic cement to stop leaks, with limited or temporary success.
+Many homeowners attempt to fix the cracks on their own use patching compounds such as hydraulic cement to stop leaks, with limited or temporary success.
 Hydraulic cement is just as rigid as the cement that already cracked, and the moment the wall flexes, the rigid patch cracks and leaks again.
-Hydraulic cement also does not always completely fill the crack, the way polyurethane can, and eventually water may break through again.
+Hydraulic cement also does not always completely fill the crack, and eventually, water may break through again.
 Polyurethane, on the other hand, can and will hold the crack from breaking.

-Raleigh Waterproofing will expose the area, clean the area, and use the appropriate product to permanently seal the crack so that it does not leak period!
+Raleigh Waterproofing will expose the area and clean the area.
+Also, we use the appropriate product to permanently seal the crack so that it does not leak period!
 Then you can turn ‘extra space’ into Living Space!

 Contact us today for more information 919-877-9969 and to get a Consultation with North Carolina’s best commercial and residential waterproofing company.
 We look forward to helping you with your next waterproofing project.